uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/data_layouts.rst

-The DFT interface provides the configuration parameters ``config_param::FWD_STRIDES`` (resp. ``config_param::BWD_STRIDES``) to define the data layout locating entries of relevant data sequences in forward (resp. backward) domain.
+The DFT interface provides the configuration parameters ``config_param::FWD_STRIDES`` (resp. ``config_param::BWD_STRIDES``) to define the data layout locating entries of relevant data sequences in the forward (resp. backward) domain.
 In case of batched transforms, *i.e.*, if :math:`M > 1` is configured by setting ``config_param::NUMBER_OF_TRANSFORMS`` accordingly, ``config_param::FWD_DISTANCE`` (resp.
-``config_param::BWD_DISTANCE``) completes the description of the data layout by specifying the distances between successive data sequences in forward (resp. backward) domain.
+``config_param::BWD_DISTANCE``) completes the description of the data layout by specifying the distances between successive data sequences in the forward (resp. backward) domain.

 Using the notations from the :ref:`introduction<onemkl_dft_definitions>` and the